morgenman/Computer-Science/Databases/Databases.md

 1. All relationships which E is involved in must have arrows entering E
 	* ie: E must be the "one" in many>one relationships
-2. If E has more than one attribut
+2. If E has more than one attribute, then no attribute depends on other attributes
+	* ie: the only key for E is all its attributes
+3. No relationships involving E more than once

+## Weak Entity Sets